 - Meanwhile, in a large skillet, heat oil on medium-low.
 Add chopped vegetables (onion, parsley, carrots, pepper, garlic) season with 1/2 teaspoon salt and black pepper, to taste and sauté for about 5 to 6 minutes, or until soft.

-- Add the vegetables to the soup after it has simmered an hour, then add wine, vinegar, cumin, oregano, bouillon, salt and pepper and adjust water if needed.
+- Add the vegetables to the soup after it has simmered an hour, then add wine, vinegar, cumin, oregano, bouillon, and adjust water if needed.

 - Cover and simmer on low about 30 minutes, stirring.

 - Remove bay leaves, then using an immersion blender, partially blend the soup for about 10 seconds to thicken.
 If you don't have an immersion blender, put about 3 cups of the soup in a blender, then add it back to the pot.